 6. The Foodie

 They say that the way to a man’s heart is through his stomach, and I’d say that there’s a lot of truth to that!
-If you’re truly stumped, then this is the perfect gift idea.
+If you’re truly stumped for Father’s Day gift ideas, then this one is perfect.

 Fill a big basket with your guy’s favorite drinks and snacks.
 Jazz it up and add in things like micro-brewed beer, summer sausage or salami, hot sauce, specialty cheeses, chipotle spiced, honey roasted peanuts, his favorite candy, or a box of his favorite donuts.